johnttaylor/colony.pico/src/Driver/TPipe/README.txt

 to pass text based commands between to two end points.
 Each command is encapsulated in a HDLC like frame (i.e. Start-of-Frame, End-of-Frame characters, etc.).
 The first token in the frame is a 'command verb'.
 The command verb and any additional frame data is application specific.
+The 'command verb' must start immediately after the SOF character (e.g. no leading whitespace)

 The connection between the two end-point is done by using two Cpl::Io streams, one each for TX and RX.
 The physical media is defined by the concrete stream